Touching the hand of history™

 Val Fryer – Independent Archaeologist – specialising in small metal finds & environmental archaeology

-Pictured right: A 7th C tear-shaped gold pendant, found by in 1999 by Jim B, and acquired by the Castle Museum, Norwich under the 1996 Treasure Act.
+Pictured left: A 7th C tear-shaped gold pendant, found by in 1999 by Jim B, and acquired by the Castle Museum, Norwich under the 1996 Treasure Act.

 |Found in the Ground 2015 page 2|